A fantastic tale of elves and orcs has been brought to life with a little help from advanced storage technology.

 More than a million images for the first of the three films were scanned, said John Labrie, Weta's CTO.

 Each image had to be scanned and stored for manipulation by Weta's 143 graphic artists.
+A single frame, said Labrie, can fill as much as 12M Bytes of storage space.

 The issue for Weta was the need for shared storage and getting the bulky images off of the disk and onto the network for all of its graphic artists to use.